 The funding arrangement of having the counties pay the Medicaid match creates a threat to the sustainability of NFP in counties implementing the program, as the future of NFP in each county is dependent on the political will and resources of local leaders.
-Also, counties that cannot pay the match funding are unable to implement an NFP program, creating health inequities and disparate outcomes throughout Oregon.
+In Washington county we have previously paid our match with general fund dollars which have been cut from our budgets moving forward.
+Our neighboring counties that cannot pay the match funding have been unable to implement an NFP program, creating health inequities and disparate outcomes throughout Oregon.